ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - Emits a `BridgeSwap` event logging the details of the swap.

 ### withdrawSigned
-- **Purpose:** Allows the withdrawal of tokens based on a verified signature, enhancing security and flexibility in fund management.
+- **Purpose:** Allows the withdrawal of tokens based on a verified signature.
 - **Parameters:**
   - `token` (address): The token to be withdrawn.
   - `payee` (address): The recipient of the tokens.